-The MTA, along with the State of New York and various officials of the State of New York (the State Defendants), has been defending several actions commenced in New York State Supreme Court challenging the constitutionality of the legislation that enacted the payroll mobility tax (Chapter 25 of the Laws of 2009).
-The plaintiffs include five counties - Suffolk, Nassau, Westchester, Rockland and Putnam - a number of towns and villages, a public school district, and certain private plaintiffs.
-The actions are: Hampton Transportation Ventures, Inc. v.
+MTA, along with the State of New York and various officials of the State of New York (the State Defendants), has been defending several actions commenced in New York State Supreme Court challenging the constitutionality of the legislation that enacted the payroll mobility tax (Chapter 25 of the Laws of 2009).
+The plaintiffs include five counties - Suffolk, Nassau, Westchester, Rockland, and Putnam - a number of towns and villages, a public school district, and certain private plaintiffs.
+The actions that were commenced are: Hampton Transportation Ventures, Inc. v.
 Silver; Town of Southampton and Town of Southold v.
 Silver; Town of Brookhaven v.
 Silver; Town of Huntington v.
 Silver; William Floyd Union Free School District v.
 State of New York; Mangano and County of Nassau v.
 Silver; Vanderhoef and County of Rockland v.
 Silver; and Town of Smithtown v.
 Silver.

-All but two of these cases challenging the payroll mobility tax have been dismissed at the trial court level or voluntarily discontinued with prejudice.
-Summary judgments have been granted to MTA and the State Defendants, who are represented by the State Attorney General, ordering dismissal of the following four of these lawsuits, each of which had been pending in Supreme Court, Albany County.
-Three of the suits were dismissed by Justice Connolly on September 15, 2011: Town of Brookhaven v.
+As previously reported, summary judgments have been granted to MTA and the State Defendants, who are represented by the State Attorney General, ordering dismissal of four of the lawsuits, each of which had been pending in Supreme Court, Albany County.
+Three of the proceedings were dismissed by Justice Connolly on September 15, 2011: Town of Brookhaven v.
 Silver; Town of Huntington v.
 Silver; and Town of Southampton and Town of Southold v.
 Silver.
 (The Towns of Brookhaven and Huntington noticed appeals from the judgments of dismissal but did not timely perfect those appeals; the Towns of Southampton and Southold did not notice an appeal from the judgment of dismissal.
 Accordingly, these three proceedings, in which the constitutional challenges to the legislation adopting the payroll mobility tax were rejected by the courts, are now final.)
-The Vanderhoef/County of Rockland action was dismissed by Justice McNamara on April 12, 2012; plaintiffs in that case submitted a notice of appeal of this decision to the Appellate Division, Third Department dated April 24, 2012.
-In addition, stipulations to discontinue with prejudice were filed on October 21, 2011 in the Hampton Transportation Ventures action, which had been pending in Supreme Court, Albany County, and on January 19, 2012 in the William Floyd Union Free School
+The Vanderhoef/County of Rockland action was dismissed by Justice McNamara on April 12, 2012; plaintiffs submitted a notice of appeal of this decision to the Appellate Division, Third Department dated April 24, 2012.

-District action, which had been pending in Supreme Court, New York County, concluding those actions.
+In addition, stipulations to discontinue with prejudice were filed on October 21, 2011, in the Hampton Transportation Ventures action, which had been pending in Supreme Court, Albany County, and on January 19, 2012, in the William Floyd Union Free School District action, which had been pending in Supreme Court, New York County, concluding those actions.

 In the remaining two actions (commenced by the County of Nassau and the Town of Smithtown), which were consolidated before Justice Cozzens of the Supreme Court, Nassau County, motions for summary judgment by Nassau County and other plaintiffs, as well as cross-motions for summary judgment against all of the plaintiffs by the MTA and the State Defendants, were decided on August 22, 2012.
-In his decision, Justice Cozzens ruled that the MTA payroll mobility tax was passed unconstitutionally, based upon his conclusion that the legislation enacting the tax did not address a matter of substantial state concern and therefore required passage either with a Home Rule message or by two-thirds vote in each House of the State legislature.
-This "Home Rule"-based challenge to the 2009 legislation that adopted the MTA payroll mobility tax was explicitly considered and rejected by Justices Connolly and McNamara in the four actions noted above that already upheld the constitutionality of the legislation that enacted the MTA payroll mobility tax.
+In his decision, Justice Cozzens ruled that the payroll mobility tax was passed unconstitutionally, based upon his conclusion that the legislation enacting the tax did not address a matter of substantial state concern and therefore required passage either with a Home Rule message or by two-thirds vote in each House of the State legislature.
+Judgment was entered in the case on October 1, 2012.

+This "Home Rule"-based challenge to the 2009 legislation that adopted the payroll mobility tax was explicitly considered and rejected by Justices Connolly and McNamara in the four actions noted above that already upheld the constitutionality of the legislation that enacted the payroll mobility tax.
 In those prior actions, the Justices each determined the legislation in question addressed a matter of substantial state concern and so was not subject to Home Rule requirements.